DLindeblom/Bake-It-Up/README.md

    - Note: nodemon is used, so you should not have to restart your server

 8. Visit `http://localhost:8080/`
 9. Start to sell or buy your baked goodies.
-LET;S BAKE IT UP!!!
+LET'S BAKE IT UP!!!

 <br>